 The work of Subtask B is organized in the following three activities:

 B.3 Asset orchestration common exercises.
-The virtual flexibility test-bed will be used to explore the impact of price signals, and other dispatch strategies, on energy system outcomes.
+One or more flexibility test beds will be used to explore the impact of price signals, and other dispatch strategies, on energy system outcomes.
 A library of reference scenarios (optimisation challenges) will be created, and research groups will be invited to develop and test their fleet control/management algorithms on these reference scenarios.

 Subtask C: Flexible Demand Product Packages